 In the original construction, CRC and PMR are computed as the PCORR-weighted sum of industry peers' expected default probabilities.
-In the first robustness check, we broaden the scope of this calculation to include all firms, since credit risk spillovers can conceivably go beyond industry boundaries.
+So far, our analyses have mainly focused on credit risk spillovers within the Fama-French 48 industries.
+In the second robustness check, we broaden the scope of this calculation to include all firms, since credit risk spillovers can conceivably go beyond industry boundaries.
 This also requires us to modify the original definition of PCORR.
 Previously, we use a two-factor model with market and industry factors to estimate the return residuals for two firms in the same Fama-French 48 industry, and then compute PCORR as the correlation of those residuals.
 Now, we use a similar market model to estimate the return residuals for any pair of firms regardless of whether they are in the same industry or not.
 Accordingly, the augmented market model further controls for the industry factor(s) of the pair.

-In the second robustness check, we move to the opposite extreme of industry classification and examine credit risk spillovers in more granular three- and four-digit SIC industries.
+In the third robustness check, we move to the opposite extreme of industry classification and examine credit risk spillovers in more granular three- and four-digit SIC industries.
 The purpose of this exercise is to alleviate the concern that our results are driven by omitted state variables that simultaneously affect the credit risk and cash holdings of subsets of firms within each Fama-French 48 industry.
 For instance, if a group of firms are hit by a negative and common demand shock, their default probabilities will all increase, which will raise our CRC measure.
 At the same time, the negative shock may induce more precautionary savings by the affected firms, leading to a positive association between CRC and cash reserves.
 With a more refined industry classification, a firm would be more similar to its industry peers in the product market space.
 Therefore, purging the (now more granular) industry factor in our PCORR construction is a first step toward addressing the concern with heterogeneities within the same Fama-French 48 industry.
 In our sample, there are 242 and 388 three-digit and four-digit SIC industries, respectively.
 Correspondingly, we control for a much greater number of industry-year fixed effects in our regression analyses, which is a second step toward absorbing the impact of within-FF48 industry heterogeneities that could confound our results.